-The balance between Direct Clinical Care (DCC) Activities and Supporting Programmed Activities (SPA) will be agreed with the candidate as part of the initial job planning process. • The standard full time job plan will consist of 10 programmed.
+- The balance between Direct Clinical care Activities and Supporting Programmed Activities will be agreed with the candidate as part of the initial job planning process. - The standard full time job plan will consist of 10 programmed activities of which up to 2.5 will typically be SPAs.
 The Trust will initially allocate 1.5 SPAs for appraisals, CPD, mandatory training, job planning etc. A further 1 SPA may be allocated for formal audit, formal research and formal undergraduate and post-graduate education activity and supervision.
-Permission from your Clinical Director/Medical Director must be sought for participation in external NHS activities and once agreed these should be recorded in your job plan.
+Permission from your Service Director/Medical Director must be sought for participation in external NHS activities and once agreed these should be recorded in your job plan. - Please see below examples of a consultant job plan and also a consultants weekly rota.